Nemael/Rest_API_Go_Swagger_Design_First/Swagger_Generation_Notes.md

 # After generation
 - Edit `restapi/configure_books.go` The file is safe to edit.
 You can set mysql or data storage in there.
 There you can access the handlers

+# git
+- `git reset HEAD --hard` to reset to the HEAD

+# TODO
+- I don't know why, but the server is not opening at port 8080, I have to resolve this